go-stuff/ldap/README.md

 ## Example

 This is an example of how it would be implemented.
 Of course the constants could be environment variables or in a configuration file, etc... this is just an example.
+The reason there are so many variables is to allow for connecting to multiple environments, it has been tested against OpenLDAP and Active Directory, there are some minor differences in objectClass and attributes.

 ```go
 package main